CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

 ### Using the Error Catcher Decorator
 Each decorator only applies to the one function defined directly below it.
 In the decorator, specify the email address of the user in your organization who should receive the notification.
+Note that for frameworks like Flask that use decorators to denote a route, the Codelighthouse `error_catcher` decorator **must** be the innermost decorator!
 ```python
 @lighthouse.error_catcher(email="example@codelighthouse.io")
 def some_function():